Gencaster/gencaster/docs/index.rst

 * :ref:`caster-front` is a web frontend that allows users to listen to the streams of caster-sound, written in Vue

-* :ref:`caster-editor` is a web-editor in which the actions of a stream, called a :ref:`story-graph`, can be created, edited and tweaked using Python or SuperCollider, and is also written in Vue
+* :ref:`caster-editor` is a web-editor in which the actions of a stream, called a :ref:`Story Graph`, can be created, edited and tweaked using Python or SuperCollider, and is also written in Vue

 .. toctree::
    :maxdepth: 2